YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario11/2_Protection/README.md

 # SCENARIO 11: Protecting Virtual Machines: Protection
 #########################################################################################

-This scenarion will guide you through the protection of the Alpine Virtual Machine, through snapshot creation and restore, as well as fail over the secondary cluster.
+This scenario will guide you through the protection of the Alpine Virtual Machine, through snapshot creation and restore, as well as fail over to the secondary cluster.

 ## A. Trident Protect Application definition